Birrellc/MS1-GORILLA-GAINZ-GYM/README.md

 * The deployed site is hosted directly through github so all commits are live.

-* to deploy on github open: https://github.com/Birrellc/ms1-project-gym -> settings -> scroll to Guthub Pages -> Select Source -> Master Branch -> Save -> After page refresh scroll pack down to github pages section to see the deployed link.
+* To deploy on github open: https://github.com/Birrellc/MS1-GORILLA-GAINZ-GYM -> settings -> scroll to Guthub Pages -> Select Source -> Master Branch -> Save -> After page refresh scroll pack down to github pages section to see the deployed link.

-* for local use please visit: https://github.com/Birrellc/ms1-project-gym and clone the relevant code from the master branch by selecting code -> Then copy the url -> Open Git Bash on your system -> Change the current directory to where you want the clone to be made -> type "git clone" and paste the URL eg "https://github.com/Birrellc/ms1-project-gym.git" -> Press Enter to create your local clone
+* For local use please visit: https://github.com/Birrellc/MS1-GORILLA-GAINZ-GYM and clone the relevant code from the master branch by selecting code -> Then copy the url -> Open Git Bash on your system -> Change the current directory to where you want the clone to be made -> type "git clone" and paste the URL eg "https://github.com/Birrellc/ms1-project-gym.git" -> Press Enter to create your local clone

 ## Credits